Practising yoga at a retreat in the Sacred Valley, Peru

 Sacred Valley yoga retreat, Peru

-Enjoy twice daily yoga sessions with our Sacred Valley yoga retreat.
+Enjoy twice-daily yoga sessions with our Sacred Valley yoga retreat.

-This bespoke yoga tour can be tailored to your yoga group’s needs, whatever the size of your party.
-We can adapt the length and route of the yoga itinerary so you can connect spiritually in this amazing part of Peru.
+We can adapt the length and route of the yoga itinerary so you can connect spiritually in this fantastic part of Peru.

 Twice daily yoga sessions